-The domicile of parent or guardian is one who takes into consideration in determining the domicile of origin.
+The domicile of the parent or guardian is one that takes into consideration in determining the domicile of origin.

-But this domicile may be abandon or lost by the acquisition of a domicile of choice, as what Colonel Udny do to his origin domicile of Scotland after abandoning it and acquire England’s Domicile.
+But this domicile may be abandoned or lost by the acquisition of a domicile of choice, as what Colonel Udny do to his original domicile of Scotland after abandoning it and acquiring England’s Domicile.

 Domicile of choice